 The Nintendo 2DS comes in either blue and black, red and black, or, if you live in the US, black and red.
 But the 2DS doesn't feel like a piece of premium tech.
 Instead Nintendo has opted for something that feels cheaper and more plasticky than the 3DS and 3DS XL.

 We reckon you could chuck this at something with a fair bit of force and it would be ok, which we guess is sort of the point.
 Kids and hinges don't tend to get along; kids and delicate touchscreens don't really see eye-to-eye either.

-It also means that you'll be looking at some pretty grainy shots on the 2DS screen given .
-Really, a better 2D camera would have fit in better here.
+It also means that you'll be looking at some pretty grainy shots on the 2DS screen – really, a better 2D camera would have fit in better here.

 We can't see many kids making an effort to get their pictures in full stereoscopic action.
-Really, we'd have rather Nintendo dropped a camera and added another speaker instead.
+Really, we'd have rather the Nintendo 2DS dropped a camera and added another speaker instead.